70th Air Refueling Squadron

 The 70th Air Refueling Squadron is an Air Force Reserve Command unit, assigned to the 349th Operations Group at Travis Air Force Base, California.
-It is an associate of the active duty 9th Air Refueling Squadron, United States Air Force, and operates the McDonnell Douglas KC-10 Extender aircraft conducting mobility, and air refueling missions.
+It is an associate of the active duty 9th Air Refueling Squadron, United States Air Force, and operates the Boeing KC-46A Pegasus aircraft conducting mobility, and air refueling missions.
+The squadron previously operated the McDonnell Douglas KC-10 Extender.
 The squadron has served in this role since 1994.